jonescompneurolab/hnn-core/doc/install.md

 1. Start the program "Anaconda Navigator".
 2. On the left, click the button labeled "Environments".
 3. In the center-left column, there should be an entry that says `base (root)`.
-Click the "play" symbol button, and then select "Open Terminal".
+Click the "play" symbol button near it, and then select "Open Terminal".
 4. In the new "Command Prompt" window which should open, paste and run the following command:
 ```
 conda env create --file=https://raw.githubusercontent.com/asoplata/gh-testbench/refs/heads/main/comprehensive-environments/environment-windows.yml
 ```
 - [TODO: move the environment files out of testbench!]
 5. After a couple of minutes, if you see output similar to the following:

 > ...
 > # To activate this environment, use
 > #
 > #     $ conda activate hnn-core-env
 > ...

 then congratulations!
 HNN installed successfully.
 Now let's walk through how to start it.
 6. Close the "Command Prompt" window.
 7. In Anaconda Navigator, under `base (root)`, there should be a new entry that looks like `hnn-core-env`.
 Any time you want to use HNN, you should select this environment.
 Click on it.